ACTH stimulation test

 - Your blood is drawn.

-- After either 30 minutes or 60 minutes, depending on how much cosyntropin you receive, your blood is drawn again.
+- After either 30 minutes or 60 minutes, or both, depending on how much ACTH you receive, your blood is drawn again.

-- The lab rechecks the cortisol level in the second blood sample.
+- The lab checks the cortisol level in all the blood samples.

-or urine test, which involves collecting the urine over a 24-hour period.
+or urine test, which involves collecting the urine over a .